codeday/labs-gql/src/email/templates/mentorAccepted.md

 ---
 to: "{{ mentor.email }}"
 from: "labs@codeday.org"
-subject: Welcome to CodeDay Labs
+subject: "Welcome to CodeDay Labs"
 ---

 We're so excited to have you as a mentor at CodeDay Labs, {{ mentor.givenName }}!